Raytheon loses attempt to halt U.S. Air Force review of radar bids

 The Air Force said the court’s decision would allow it to “continue source selection and take corrective action.”

-Justin Oakes, spokesman for Hanscom Air Force Base in Massachusetts, which is overseeing the process, declined comment on when a new contract award could be announced.
+Justin Oakes, spokesman for Hanscomb Air Force Base in Massachusetts, which is overseeing the process, declined comment on when a new contract award could be announced.

 The companies submitted final program revisions at the beginning of October.
 The court’s ruling came sooner than expected, which means the Air Force could announce a new contract award before the end of the year, said one source familiar with the matter.